Men's All-Mountain front ski reviews 2019

 Kendo's main rival, the Stormrider 88 lost its "Best Ski" medal this year but remains a leader in the highly competitive All-Mountain Front category, where the skis are geared more towards skiing on groomed trails.

 On the groomers, the Stormrider 88 performs incredibly well.
-It is a quiet, reliable, enjoyable, and undemanding ski that does what it is told and inspires the skier with confidence....
+It is a quiet, predictable, enjoyable, and undemanding ski that does what it is told and inspires the skier with confidence....
 Read on

 Our pro testers were enthusiastic about the K2 Pinnacle 85: "A ski with a soul," and it "has a great personality" were some of the comments.